 1. What is a VoIP number?

-A VoIP number is a legitimate phone number that’s tied to an online account.
-Unlike traditional phone numbers, which are tied to specific devices and phone lines (and, therefore, a physical location), virtual phone numbers can be used anywhere and on any device. 📱
+A VoIP number is a phone number that’s tied to a VoIP service.
+Unlike traditional phone numbers, which are connected to specific devices and phone lines (and, therefore, a physical location), virtual phone numbers can be used anywhere and on any device. 📱

 As long as you know your login credentials and have an internet connection, you can manage all your phone calls, voicemails, and even VoIP texts.